- Describe the components of assessing social-emotional development in school-age children.

 - Seems less interested in an activity that was once extremely important

-- Grades at school begin to fall
+- See grades at school begin to fall

 - Has less interest than usual in attending classes and doing homework

-- Providing opportunities for children to identify and understand their feelings and emotions and discuss them with others
+- Providing opportunities for children to identify and understand their feelings and emotions and to discuss them with others

 - Encouraging critical thinking, problem solving, and supervised risk taking